Let’s grow your business or nonprofit.

-What resources are available for farmers, agricultural or other nature-based businesses?
+What resources are available for farmers, agricultural/nature-based, or science/engineering-based businesses?

 There are many educational opportunities, technical assistance, and business support services available for new and existing agribusinesses.
 Here are a few resources:

-Resources: Accelerating Appalachia; Community Farm Alliance; Grow Appalachia; Iroquois Valley Farms; Kentucky Center for Agriculture & Rural Development (KCARD); National Incubator Farm Training Initiative
+Resources: Accelerating Appalachia; Community Farm Alliance; Grow Appalachia; Iroquois Valley Farms; Kentucky Center for Agriculture & Rural Development (KCARD); Kentucky State University Cooperative Extension (includes grants); National Incubator Farm Training Initiative; VentureWell

 What resources are available for health care related businesses?

 Health care related businesses face a unique set of challenges among business owners.
 We recommend the following Kentucky based resource as a starting place:

 Where can I find resources about improving my personal finances?